B. Framework Requirements¶

 See Section 1.2.3

 B.2.
-Supporting requirements¶
+Supporting Requirements¶

 The framework shall shut down if the platform fails to meet each specified hardware requirement. |